Indian shares open at record high on banking boost - NewsBreak

 Sugar stocks fell in early trade after a Reuters report that the country is expected to withdraw its sugar export subsidies from the new season beginning October.

-Shares of Balrampur Chini, Dwarikesh Sugars and Shree Renuka Sugars were down between 1.3% and 3%.
+Shares of Balrampur Chini (BACH.NS), Dwarikesh Sugars (DWAR.NS) and Shree Renuka Sugars (SRES.NS) were down between 1.3% and 3%.

 Comments / 0